GariestGary/GariestGary.github.io/docs/toolbox/toolbox-settings.md

 - `Target Frame Rate`: Default target frame rate option, which will be setted at startup.
 - `Initial Scene Name`: The scene that will be loaded first after `MAIN` scene loaded.
 - `Initial Scene Args`: Arguments for initial scene.
-- `Manual Fade Out`: If enabled, then you can manually control when black screen will be faded out after initial scene loaded, otherwise Toolbox automatically fades it out right after initial scene loaded.
-- `Fade Out Duration`: Simply controls fade out duration when `Manual Fade Out` disabled.

 ###Pooler

 <img src="pooler_empty.png">

-From this window you can edit initial pools list and adjust properties of each.
+From this window you can edit initial pools list, adjust properties of each and set garbage collector interval.

 You can create new pool by clicking 'Add Pool' button.